Synthetixio/SIPs/content/sccp/sccp-282.md

 # Abstract

 The DirectIntegration addresses are contracts setup by integrators, that are allowed to trade at specialized fees and parameters, given that they satisfy certain conditions.
-In 1inch's case, they abide going throught the fusion offering which incorporates around a block delay in order to fill:
+In 1inch's case, they abide going throught the fusion offering which incorporates around a block delay for filling an order which leads to fresh uniswap prices being used:
 - `dexPriceAggregator` is the uniswap aggregator in operation, it would be pointed towards the uniswap 5 bp pools.
 - `atomicMaxVolumePerBlock` is the maximum sUSD volume allowed per block.
 - `atomicExchangeFeeRate` is the fee rate paid on exchanges into a specific synth.